rondevs/ical-auto-refresher/README.md

 1. **Set Refresh Interval:**

+    - Go to the `Sync Calendar` page where the ical connections are in your booking.com account.
     - Click the extension icon in your Chrome toolbar.
     - Enter the desired refresh interval in minutes (e.g., every 5 minutes).
     - The extension will refresh iCal connections for Booking.com automatically at the chosen interval.